 - labelling or packaging requirements

-- trade defence
+- Unjustified trade defence measures introduced by third countries

-- lack of insufficient IPR protection
+- insufficient IPR protection

 - discriminatory treatment vis-à-vis national treatment

 You have encountered a problem in a third market for your trade?
 You think that this might be a trade barrier?

 1. Please check our registered trade barriers in third countries.
 If the issue is already registered, we are already working to solve it.
 However, you are always welcome to provide information on existing issues with the contact form.

 If your issue is not already registered in our database:

 2. You can launch a complaint directly with the Single Entry Point through the complaint form.
 You are welcome to contact us directly on email@example.com if you have any questions or need support when launching the complaint.